 - Collect the Required Documents according to your chapter of benefits and student category (First Time using Benefits, Transfer, Transient)

-- Complete your initial certification process for VA education benefits by scheduling an appointment.
+- You must be registered for classes before completing your initial certification process for VA education benefits by scheduling an appointment.
 To schedule your appointment click on the appointment link below:

 Things to Know

 All students receiving veteran’s benefits must maintain the following academic standards:

 - Cumulative GPA of 2.0 and

 - Complete at least 50% of all coursework taken in a term